namikaze-40p/obsidian-tab-selector/README.md

 ### Go to previous/next tab

-> [!CAUTION]
->
-> In case Windows, this commands has bug.
-So it may not work correctly.
-> Sorry, I'm currently investigating the cause.

 1. Set up the `Go to previous/next tab` command in the plugin's settings.
     1. In the default configuration, each command are as follows.
         1. Tab Selector: Go to previous tab: `^Tab` or `Ctrl + Tab`